 It builds upon the progress that has been achieved since the start of the plan in 2013.
-73% of pupils reach a Good Level of Development at Foundation Stage.
+72% of pupils reach a Good Level of Development at Foundation Stage.

 Across the borough more people are now in work compared to 2013.
-The number of young people who are not in education, employment or training has reduced.
-4% of residents are on out of work benefits (the alternative claimant count) which is better than the regional average.
+10% of residents aged 16-65 are on out of work benefits, which is better than the regional average of 12%.

 Strong and effective services are in place to support people if they become vulnerable.
 This includes a focus on prevention and early help.
-As examples, there were 1,526 Early Help Assessments carried out in Children's Services and a 64% reduction in people being accepted as priority homeless, due to the preventative work that had taken place from the service.
+As examples, there were 1,303 Early Help Assessments carried out in Children's Services and almost 3% of people who have presented as homeless have been accepted as priority homeless due to preventative work that has taken place with the service.

 Feedback from our Residents' Survey shows around 8 in 10 residents are satisfied with where they live.
 A key driver in local satisfaction is the local environment.
-In the past year, due to a number of changes, the Authority has reduced the amount of municipal waste that it has collected by 9%.
-In addition, compared to a baseline, carbon emissions have been reduced by 45%, which is 5% points better than the target.
+In the past year, due to a number of changes, the Authority has reduced the amount of municipal waste that it has collected by 9% over the last two years and significantly reduced the amount of waste sent to landfill.
+In addition, compared to a baseline, carbon emissions have been reduced by 45%, which is in line with the authority's new target as a result of the climate emergency to reduce carbon emissions by 50% by 2023.

 More and better homes have been delivered across North Tyneside.
-We have already built 1,380 new affordable homes, which is in line with the Cabinet priority of 3,000.
-This included 250 new affordable homes in the last year.
+We have already built 1,560 new affordable homes, which is in line with the Cabinet priority of 3,000.
+This included 180 new affordable homes in the last year.
 Over a quarter of residents are very satisfied with the choice of housing now available to them.

-The Borough is also attractive for the 5.8 million visitors who contribute around £289 million to the local economy.
-Tourism supports almost 3,700 jobs and this trend is expected to continue to improve following the opening of Spanish City in 2018 following the £10m refurbishment.
+The Borough is also attractive for the 6.1 million visitors who contribute around £332 million to the local economy.
+Tourism supports over 3,940 jobs and has been boosted by the £10m refurbishment of The Dome.

 The borough is attracting more businesses and creating more job opportunities at every skills level.
-Between August 2017 and September 2018, a total of 1,493 jobs (net) were reported as being created in North Tyneside.
-This includes both companies relocating to the borough and jobs created by existing firms.
-In addition North Tyneside is home to two significant business parks.
+Between August 2018 and September 2019, a total of 2,557 jobs (net) were reported as being created in North Tyneside.
+This includes both companies relocating to the borough and jobs created by existing firms, including plans by Sage to move around 2,000 jobs to Cobalt Business Park.
+In addition, North Tyneside is home to two significant business parks.
 Cobalt Business Park is the UK's largest commercial office park, currently employing around 12,000 people.
-There are now over 5,000 businesses based in North Tyneside - an increase from 3,890 over the last five years.
-Those businesses provide 81,900 jobs, which is over 10,000 more jobs than in 2012.
+By 2018 there were 5,855 active businesses in North Tyneside - an increase from 4,965 in 2013.
+Those businesses provide 87,000 jobs, which is 7,000 more jobs than in 2015.

 Opportunities for our young people have never been better.
-88% of young people achieve qualifications at Key Stage 5 (A-Levels) and 90% of them, more than the national average, go on to higher education or employment.
+88% of young people achieve qualifications at Key Stage 5 (A-Levels) and 85% of them, more than the national average, go on to higher education or employment.

-This vision and policy context reflects the updated priorities of the Elected Mayor and Cabinet and the work of the North Tyneside Strategic Partnership, which includes all of the organisations and sectors who work together with the Authority to deliver an improved future for the borough and its residents.
+This vision and policy context reflect the updated priorities of the Elected Mayor and Cabinet and the work of the North Tyneside Strategic Partnership, which includes all of the organisations and sectors who work together with the Authority to deliver an improved future for the borough and its residents.
 Reducing the inequalities between our most deprived and most affluent areas continues to be an area of focus for the Authority and partners.